 "I chose a Ph.D. in biomedical engineering because I wanted the questions I asked to be relevant and compelling.
 What is more compelling than improving someone's quality of life by addressing issues that affect people's lives?
 I wanted the results of my research to directly translate to patient care."

-Allison works within a multidisciplinary team in the Cancer Immunobiology Center consisting of immunologists, microbiologists, and engineers.
+Allison works within a multidisciplinary team consisting of immunologists, microbiologists, and engineers in the Cancer Immunobiology Center.
 Her mentor, Dr. Ellen Vitteta, is director of the center, which focuses on translational research.
-As a graduate student, Allison has designed and synthesized libraries of synthetic proteins, called peptoids, and developed a novel platform to identify peptoids that mimic the structure of viral proteins, such as HIV or HCV.
-By identifying the ‘right’ peptoid bound by an antibody against the viral protein, the peptoid, when formulated for injection, can induce protective antibodies against such viruses.
-Her project fullfuills her ultimate goals as it has the potential to lead to an entirely new type of vaccine that could have a far-reaching impact on the lives of others.
+As a graduate student, Allison designed and synthesized libraries of synthetic proteins called peptoids, and developed a novel platform to identify peptoids that mimic the structure of viral proteins, such as HIV or HCV.
+By identifying the 'right' peptoid bound by an antibody against the viral protein, the peptoid can be formulated for injection to induce protective antibodies against such viruses.
+Her project fulfuills her ultimate goals, as it has the potential to lead to an entirely new type of vaccine that could have a far-reaching impact on the lives of others.

 "An important part of being a successful biomedical engineer is equal mastery of engineering and biology.
 UT Southwestern gives me exposure to engineering, biology and medicine in one place.
 I am a part of a multidisciplinary team here, and for me it was important to interact across fields to solve problems.
 Here I strengthen my understanding of the body and learn from experts in the fields."

 Allison received the Southwestern Graduate School Academic Excellence Award in 2009 and was nominated for the Graduate School's 2011 Ida M. Green Award that recognizes academic excellence and community service.